Seemor

 Palestinian falafel.
 Japanese kappou.
 Ethiopian vegetarian.
 Venezuelan.
 West African.
 None of these show up when you Google "best restaurants in London."
 All of them should.

-TAKAGIYA is the highest-scoring restaurant on this list, an A+ with 197 reviews.
-It's a refined, intimate Japanese spot specializing in kappou-style cooking, where the chef prepares dishes directly in front of you.
+TAKAGIYA is the highest-scoring on this list -- an A+ with 197 reviews.
+It's a refined Japanese spot specializing in kappou-style cooking, where the chef prepares dishes directly in front of you.
 Google gives it the same rating as dozens of generic sushi chains nearby.

 Explore locally loved restaurants in London →